+While in Trikala, we travelled to a town in Trikala called Kalampaka (also spelled Kalambaka or Kalabaka) to see the famous Meteora.
+We spent an entire day visiting the monasteries built there and even watched the sunset from 'Sunset Rock'.
 Our last stop was Thessaloniki, where we visited the White Tower and treated ourselves to cocktails as we toured the city by boat.
-Part of me is sad that I wasn't able to visit the capital city, Athens, this time round.
+Part of me is sad that I wasn't able to visit the capital city, Athens this time around.
 But I'm mostly happy that I got to explore the more unexplored & not-so-popular parts of Greece.

-It's already a month since I got back from Greece, and I still smile (or laugh out loud) when I think of some of the memories Kanyali & I made there. 😁 Here are the ones I was able to capture in picture & video form.
+It's already been a month since I got back from Greece, and I still smile when I think of some of the memories Kanyali and I made there. 😊

 Below are some pictures and a vlog I took on my trip, as well as my *5 Tips for Planning a Trip to Greece:

 1. Do a bit of research in advance about the places you'd like to visit while in Greece and find out how far away they are from each other.
 It makes it much easier for you to plan your movements beforehand.